Skip to main content

 California-specific motorcycle law

-- Lane splitting: California is the only state that explicitly authorizes lane splitting (Cal.
+• Lane splitting: California was the first state to explicitly authorize lane splitting (Cal.
 Veh.
 Code § 21658.1, enacted 2016).
 Properly conducted lane splitting is lawful and is not negligence per se.

 Common case scenarios